 First you’ll need some finely chopped cranberries.
 The easiest way to chop cranberries is to whiz them in the food processor.
 This recipe only calls for ½ a cup of chopped cranberries, but if you really love tart cranberry flavor you can add up to one cup.
-If you have extra chopped cranberries here are a few more recipes that you could bake to use them up.

 Next you’ll beat a cup of unsalted butter and sifted confectioners sugar until it’s nice and fluffy.
 Unsalted butter is essential.
 No substitutions for that on this recipe.
 Confectioners sugar is perfect for shortbread cookies because it gives the cookies a fine crumb for a melt in your mouth cookie.

 Vanilla extract and almond extract are added after the sugar.
 I’ve added links to my favorite brand of extracts.
 If you don’t have almond extract, it can be omitted, but it adds a lot of flavor to these cookies.